kieranmasterton/wpurl/README.md

 Features
 --------

-Users: add, delete and update user accounts inc. roles
+Users: list, add, delete and update user accounts inc. roles

-Settings: add, delete and update any key value pair in wp_options
+Options: add, delete and update any key value pair in wp_options

 To Do
 ------

-Users: list

-Settings: list
+Options: list

 Posts & Pages: add, remove, publish and draft